pictca/books/biz/the_parca_blog.md

 > **Tried** angel funding, bootstrapping via consulting contracts or early customers, keeping your day job and working on your startup in your spare time, and credit card debt.

+## Wed Oct  9 07:40:12 +07 2019
+### The only thing that matters - P4
+#### Q1. what’s most dangerous: a bad team, a weak product, or a poor market?
+> Market is the most important factor in a startup’s success or failure.
+Why?
+In a great market

+> A market with lots of real potential customers — the market pulls product out of the startup.
+The market needs to be fulXlled and the market will be fulXlled, by the Xrst viable product that comes along.
+The product doesn’t need to be great; it just has to basically work.
+And, the market doesn’t care how good the team is, as long as the team can produce that viable product.
+In short, customers are knocking down your door to get the product; the main goal is to actually answer the phone and respond to all the emails from people who want to buy.
+## RachleE’s Law of Startup Success:
+> The #1 company-killer is lack of market.
+- When a great team meets a lousy market, market wins.
+- When a lousy team meets a great market, market wins.
+- When a great team meets a great market, something special happens.
+##### `Markets that don’t exist don’t care how smart you are.`
+#### Q2.
+Can’t great products sometimes create huge new markets?
+> This is a best case scenario,VMWare - VMWare’s product was so profoundly transformative out of the gate that it catalyzed a whole new movement toward operating system virtualization, which turns out to be a monster market.

+> ****Understand I’m not saying that you should shoot low in terms of quality of team, or that VMWare’s team was not incredibly strong — it was, and is.
+I’m saying, bring a product as transformative as VMWare’s to market and you’re going to succeed, full stop.****

+#### Q.3 As a startup founder, what should I do about all this?
+> RachleE’s Corollary of Startup Success: **The only thing that matters is getting to product/market fit.**
+##### And you can always feel product/market Fit when it’s happening.
+The customers are buying the product just as fast as you can make it
+It's devided into 2 part  - "`BPMF`" (Before product/market fit) and "`APMF`" (After product/market fit)
+> When you are BPMF, focus obsessively on getting to product/market fit.

+ Including changing out people, rewriting your product, moving into a different market, telling customers no when you don’t want to, telling customers yes when you don’t want to, raising that fourth round of highly dilutive venture capital — whatever is required.
+When you get right down to it, you can ignore almost everything else.

+> Whenever you see a successful startup, you see one that has reached product/market fit

+Ironically, once a startup is successful, and you ask the founders what made it successful, they will usually cite all kinds of things that had nothing to do with it.
+People are terrible at understanding causation.
+But in almost every case, the cause was actually product/market fit.